Lorilleux is founded

 Samuel Morrill begins manufacturing printing inks in the kitchen of his Andover, Massachusetts, home.

 The Morrill Company obtains the first patent on their ink-making process.

 The Morrill Company begins producing carbon black from natural gas.

 Coates Brothers & Company is founded

-Located in London, the business is capitalized at 2600 pounds.
+Located in London, the business is capitalized at 2600 £.

 Ault & Wiborg is founded

-Located in Cincinnati, Ohio, Ault & Wiborg is a fast growing printing inks manufacturer that quickly expands its business abroad, centering in the UK market.
+Located in Cincinnati, Ohio, Ault & Wiborg is a fast-growing printing inks manufacturer that quickly expands its business abroad, focusing on the UK market.

 The Eagle Printing Ink Company develops four-color wet process inks.

 Fuchs & Lang build the first rotary tinplate lithography press.
 G. Siegle begins manufacturing pigments in Staten Island, NY.